Tourism in Bhutan – Discovering the Magic Kingdom of Bhutan

 Taking off from New Delhi airport, the plane first made a short stop in Kathmandu, immediately recognisable by the huge and colourful Boudhanath, one of the largest stupas in Nepal.

-Discovering a Magic Kingdom – All about Bhutan Tourism
+Discovering the Magic Kingdom of Bhutan – All about Tourism in Bhutan

 As we took to the skies once more, the mighty Himalayan mountain range came into view well above the clouds, reminding us of how high and imposing these mountains actually are.
-Preparation for landing took on a new meaning on Druk Air – the final 20 minutes of the flight had the pilot dramatically guiding the plane through a complicated mountainous path – indeed this landing is considered to be one of the most dangerous in the world and very few pilots are certified to to fly to Paro airport.
+Preparation for landing took on a new meaning on Druk Air – the final 20 minutes of the flight had the pilot dramatically guiding the plane through a complicated mountainous path.

 “Why Bhutan?” is a question we get asked all too often.
 And there’s no easy way to answer except that both Nikki and I love the unusual.
-And unusual it is.
+And tourism in Bhutan is as unusual as it gets.
 Here are some fun facts about the country:

 Bhutan’s constitution dictates that a minimum of 60% of the land must remain forested at all times.
 In fact Bhutan is the world’s only carbon negative country – it absorbs more carbon dioxide than it releases.

 - Internet and television were only introduced to the country in 1999.

 - Bhutan is home to a strange looking animal called the Takin best described as a cow with a goat’s head.

 - The sale of tobacco is prohibited in Bhutan

 - Forget the fiscal (western) GDP to measure wealth, Bhutan has its own Gross National Happiness (GNH) used to measure the country’s prosperity which is based on four pillars: sustainable development, sustainable tourism in Bhutan, environmental protection, cultural preservation, and good governance.